vedantsinghania05/vedantsinghania05.github.io/readme.md

 Now, you can edit the json files in src/content/data to customize the template with your own information.
 Make sure to update each file in src/content/data accordingly.
 Make sure to update the site's domain in `astro.config.mjs` to your website's domain as well.

+Make sure to delete `/.github/workflows/deploy.yml` if you don't want your site deployed to Github pages.

 Please open an issue [here](https://github.com/raspberri05/website/issues) if you are having any trouble with using this repository as a template and I can try my best to help resolve the issue.

 ## Want new features in this template?